-Changed in version 9.1.
+Changed in version 10.0.

-Anymail is in the process of switching email sending from the original Amazon SES API (v1) to the updated SES v2 API.
-Although the capabilities of the two API versions are virtually identical, Amazon is implementing SES improvements (such as increased maximum message size) only in the v2 API.
+Anymail 10.0 uses Amazon's updated SES v2 API to send email.
+Earlier Anymail releases used the original Amazon SES API (v1) by default.
+Although the capabilities of the two SES versions are virtually identical, Amazon is implementing improvements (such as increased maximum message size) only in the v2 API.